TomasS666/real-time-web-1920/README.md

 or you can download the zip file or something similar by clicking on the green button on the top-right position of every repo.

+## Replica set
+To use MongoDB it's change stream functionality, you're required to get a MongoDB replica set up and running.
+In short, that's a formation of at least 3 mongod instances which maintain the same data.
+For it to be a valid formation there should at least be 3 instances.
+It's common to see a formation which has a PRIMARY node for writing and reading data and at least two SECONDARY nodes who listen to the oplog of the PRIMARY node to replicate / update the data.

 ## API
 At this moment, I have a little API of my own.
 I wanted to either make more endpoints in the future to request and query more specific data, but I didn't get there unfortunately.
 Right now I serve JSON from an endpoint ```/shows/``` which returns